Reagan1311/DABNet/README.md

 python test.py --dataset ${camvid, cityscapes} --checkpoint ${CHECKPOINT_FILE}
 ```
 ### Evaluation
-- For those dataset that do not provide label on the test set (e.g. Cityscapes), you can use `predict.py` to predict and save all the output images, then submit to official webpage for evaluation.
+- For those dataset that do not provide label on the test set (e.g. Cityscapes), you can use `predict.py` to save all the output images, then submit to official webpage for evaluation.
 ```
 python predict.py --checkpoint ${CHECKPOINT_FILE}
 ```